wp-plugins/agreeable/readme.txt

 === Agreeable ===
 Contributors: buildcreate
-Tags: agree, terms,conditions,require, terms, login,log in, admin,login page,admin page,policy, privacy
+Tags: agree, terms,conditions,require, terms, login,log in, admin,login page,admin, buddy press, page,policy, privacy
 Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.8.1
-Stable tag: 0.1
+Stable tag: trunk
 License:GPLv2 or later
 Add an "Agree to terms" check box on login and/or registration pages.
 Works with BuddyPress.